What to Expect

 On the day of your first consult, you should plan to arrive 15 minutes early if you have completed your registration on the patient portal, or 45 minutes early if you have not.
 As you enter the facility, the Patient Concierge at the front desk will greet you and make sure that you are fully registered, and alert the clinical staff to your arrival.
 Once you are brought back to the consult room, you will meet with your nurse who will do a standard new patient assessment.
 This includes a historical assessment, medication reconciliation, risk assessments, general radiotherapy education, and more.
 If you would like, a family member, caregiver or significant other may accompany you to the consult room.
 Then you will meet your doctor who will perform a physical exam and discuss your treatment options.
 After your medical consult, you will have the opportunity to meet with our patient experience, financial services (insurance), or clinical trials team.
 If you would like to meet with one of these teams at consult, please inform your Care Coordinator when you first contact us to have a consult scheduled.

 After your consult, the next step is to get scheduled for treatment.
 For prostate patients, there are a series of appointments that include an MRI, placement of fiducial markers, and a treatment planning CT.
 These appointments can be scheduled on the same day or on separate days depending upon patient needs.
 For your convenience, we can schedule these appointments after your consult before you leave the center.
 After your imaging appointments, the doctor and dosimetrist will work on a treatment plan specifically for your care.
 This usually takes around 5-10 business days but can take longer for especially complex cases.
 As you are completing the CT appointment the therapist assisting you with the CT will let you know your estimated start date and ask for you for your preferred consistent daily treatment time.
 The therapy team will call you with specific start date, time, and instructions once your treatment plan is approved.
 Your first treatment appointment will occur on a Monday, Tuesday, or Wednesday.
 From here, the treatment begins.
-Daily treatments range anywhere from 15 – 45 minutes (prostate treatments take 15 to 30 minutes) and will typically continue for 4-8 weeks.
+A treatment session generally takes 15 to 45 minutes (prostate treatments take 15 to 30 minutes), however, the actual time spent delivering the protons to the tumor is generally only about a minute or two.
+This will typically continue for 4-8 weeks.
 The therapist will walk through the daily process of treatment and answer any questions you have when they call you to schedule your first treatment appointment.
 Prior to beginning treatment at Provision, all patients will have the opportunity to attend an orientation lunch where more specific information about what to expect during treatment is provided.

 - Follow Up